AucaCoyan/blog/src/content/blog/typescript_notes.md

 The heart of typescript is in the typing objects.
 By doing so, you can prevent failures at build time because typescript will warn you if a type doesn't match the result.

 Do you want yo learn the basics?
 I can recommend [this live with Matt Pocock](https://www.youtube.com/watch?v=p6dO9u0M7MQ)

+## What is `Zod`

+It is a superset of of typescript that enable you to specify types of typescript with a schema and some additional configurations.[Learn it here with WebDevSimplified](https://www.youtube.com/watch?v=9UVPk0Ulm6U)

+## What is `tRPC`
+It is a form to send and recieve types through an API.
+[Here](https://www.youtube.com/watch?v=lxnPMB0Jc7E) is explained by WebDevSimplified

 ## I prefer normal functions over arrow functions most of the time.